msteffan/fundamentals/01_chapter/12_cheatsheet.md

 `cd -options path/to/directory` | Changes the current working directory to the specificed directory.
 `mkdir path/to/directory` | Makes a new directory
-`rm -r path/to/file ` | Removes directories or files permanently
+`rm -r path/to/file ` | Removes directories or files permanently `mv path/to/file ` or  | Removes directories or files permanently